gurditsingh/hydeout/_posts/test.md

 ks.start();

 ```
-If we list all the topic in kafka then we can see internall
+If we list all the topic in kafka then we can see internal topics are created. because kafka stream internally use consumer API that's way _offsets topic is created.

 ```shell
 Test-KSTREAM-AGGREGATE-STATE-STORE-0000000004-changelog
 Test-KSTREAM-AGGREGATE-STATE-STORE-0000000004-repartition